pbs-assess/sdmTMB/README.md

 Here, `cutoff` defines the minimum allowed distance between points in the units of `X` and `Y` (km).
-Alternatively, we could have created any mesh via the INLA package and supplied it to `make_mesh()`.
+Alternatively, we could have created any mesh via the fmesher or INLA packages and supplied it to `make_mesh()`.
 We can inspect our mesh object with the associated plotting method `plot(mesh)`.

 Fit a spatial model with a smoother for depth: